What does a corporate video cost?

 How we price

-We scope to the result, not to a rate card.
+We scope to the result, not to a rate card, because there is no rate card for something that can be built three different ways.
 On a short discovery call we figure out what the video has to achieve, who it is for, and where it lives, then we build the smallest, sharpest production that gets there.
 Sometimes that is a tight single shoot.
 Sometimes it is a film.
-Either way you get a clear, itemized number before anything is booked, and you know what every line is buying.
-If you are still deciding what kind of video you need at all, this helps.
+Either way you get one clear number before anything is booked, scoped to the result, with the things most quotes leave fuzzy already settled, like revision rounds and who owns the footage.
+You should not have to pry any of that out of us.
+If you are still deciding what kind of video you need, this helps; if you are weighing who to hire, we wrote that up too.

 Want a real number for your project?